Healthy Homes Assessment Waiohiki

 Home Assessments Waiohiki for Rental Properties

-• Is the sub floor space well-insulated?
-Is there a ground moisture barrier in place?
+• Is the space under the floor insulated and is a ground moisture barrier in place?

 home assessments for rental properties